Godinton House and Gardens

 He incorporated the medieval hall of the earlier house and retained fittings like the richly carved 1520s linenfold panelling and marble chimney pieces.
 There is more carved panelling from around 1630 in the Great Chamber.
 In the Chamber is a frieze showing soldiers drilling.
 Above the hall is the chapel, which was originally a solar, or private family quarters.

 Though the great hall and great chamber deservedly get most of the attention at Godinton, there are other excellent period features, including a carved Jacobean staircase with heraldic beasts decorating the newel posts, and The White Room, with a plaster ceiling designed by Sir Reginald Blomfield.
 The interiors are full of fine furniture and historical collections of porcelain.

 The house can only be viewed by guided tours, but you are then free to explore the 12 acres of gardens at your leisure.
 Unfortunately, we were not allowed to take interior photos on our visit, which is a shame because the house interiors are stunning.

 Godinton is one of the best-kept secrets in Kent and deserves much greater attention.
 The gardens are among the finest in southern England, and the setting beside the lovely Jacobean mansion is wonderful.

-Garden: Lovely formal and informal gardens surround a Jacobean manor.
-There is much variety here, including an 18th century walled garden, Italianate garden, formal topiary, and a wild garden.
-Best in: Spring, for daffodils and wildflowers in the Wild Garden.
+Garden: Lovely formal and informal gardens surround the Jacobean manor of Godinton House.
+There is much variety here, including an 18th-century walled garden, Italianate garden, formal topiary, and a wild garden.
+Best in: spring, for daffodils and wildflowers in the Wild Garden.

 About Godinton House and Gardens